yuri7030/final-project/migrations/README.md

 The project uses a SQL Server database named `GoogleFormDb` to store user and survey data.

+## Features

+- **User Management**: Users can sign up, providing their first name, last name, and creation date.
+This information is stored in the `Users` table.

+- **Survey Creation**: Authenticated users can create surveys by providing a title, which is stored along with the creation date and the user ID in the `Surveys` table.

+- **Question Creation**: Surveys can have multiple questions, each with a question text and an answer type.
+These questions are stored in the `Questions` table and linked to the corresponding survey.

+- **Response Collection**: Users can respond to surveys by providing answers.
+Responses are stored in the `Answers` table, linked to the corresponding question.
+The response can include answer text, single choice selection, or multiple choice selections.

+## Getting Started

+To run the Google Form Clone project locally:

+1. Set up a SQL Server instance and download this [script](google-form-migration.sql)
+2. Execute the provided SQL script in your SQL Server management tool to create the necessary tables and relationships.
+3. Clone this repository to your local machine.
+4. Configure the database connection settings in the project to point to your SQL Server instance.
+5. Run the application and start exploring the features.

+Feel free to customize and enhance the project to meet your specific requirements or to further extend its functionality.

 ### Users Table

 The `Users` table holds information about users who interact with the application.
 It stores the following details: